 We ignored Brand X after the split and just devoted our energies to designing new products and serving our customers but since they and their followers recently ramped up attacks on YouTube against SDS, we will no longer be silent while they continually trash talk our products and reputation with disinformation and lies in magazines, online and at aviation events such as Reno and Oshkosh.
 This went back to 2016, even while they were still buying our ECUs and programmers.
 When confronted with this information at that time, the head of Brand X naturally denied being associated with this development.
 Our suspicions were that this trash talk was coming directly from him and this was later confirmed in 2017.
 We take a very dim view when someone tries to destroy our business and livelihoods with lies and deceit like this.
 Had we wanted to take them out of the market, we could have terminated our supply of products to them back in early 2016 when the first signs of major friction and this trash talk emerged.
 Not wanting to destroy their business and income, we gave them the benefit of the doubt until Aug.
 2017 when we confirmed that this trash talk was coming directly from Brand X and cut them off from further ECU shipments.

-Now divorced from SDS, Brand X and their followers continued to spout nonsense and lies on forums about SDS and ban other members on aviation Facebook pages who dare question them for facts about their ridiculous assertions towards SDS.
+Now divorced from SDS, Brand X and their followers continued to spout nonsense and lies on forums and magazines about SDS and ban other members on aviation Facebook pages who dare question them for facts about their ridiculous assertions towards SDS.
 They had told their customers that we were nearly bankrupt and would be out of business in 2017 (not very nice).
-Too bad for them- 2021 was our best year in 15 years and SDS continues to develop new products for this market, embraced by a growing number of builders and racers who see through their bullshit and demand the best- Andy Findlay, Dave Anders, Kyle Fowler, Marvin McGraw and hundreds of others all use SDS.
+Too bad for them- 2022 was our best year in 15 years and SDS continues to develop new products for this market, embraced by a growing number of builders and racers who see through their bullshit and demand the best- Andy Findlay, Dave Anders, Kyle Fowler, Marvin McGraw and hundreds of others all use SDS.

 At Reno 2018, many pilots came by and told us that Mr. Brand X himself was completely trash talking SDS at his booth there- more so than even talking about their own new products!
 All this, while the Brand X customer flagship plane at the event failed to even qualify after multiple technical issues.
 At the same event, SDS crushed the Brand X hype with it's superiority by actually winning Sport Gold in Andy Findlay's Lancair.
 No trash talk, no bullshit, just real-world results.